jeog/TDAmeritradeAPI/README_GET.md

 Each object has accessor methods for querying the fields passed to the constructor and updating those to be used in subsequent ```.get()``` call.

-If you only need to make the call once, each 'Getter' object has a similarly name 'Get' function that wraps the object and calls its ```.get()``` method once before destruction.
+If you only need to make the call once, each 'Getter' object has a similarly name 'Get' convenience function that wraps the object and calls its ```.get()``` method once before destruction.

 To make this more concrete here is the Getter interface for individual price quotes: